microsoft/datashaper/javascript/react/docs/react.api.md

     panelIsOpen: boolean;
 }

-// Warning: (ae-missing-release-tag) "ProjectMgmtCommandBar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ProjectManagementCommandBar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const ProjectMgmtCommandBar: React.FC<ProjectMgmtCommandBarProps>;
+export const ProjectManagementCommandBar: React.FC<ProjectManagementCommandBarProps>;

-// Warning: (ae-missing-release-tag) "ProjectMgmtCommandBarProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ProjectManagementCommandBarProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface ProjectMgmtCommandBarProps extends Omit<ICommandBarProps, 'items'> {
+export interface ProjectManagementCommandBarProps extends Omit<ICommandBarProps, 'items'> {
+    itemProps?: Partial<ICommandBarItemProps>;
     onUpdateTables: (tables: TableContainer[]) => void;
     onUpdateWorkflow: (steps: Workflow) => void;
     outputTables: TableContainer[];